betatim/TimsHome/content/pages/science.md

 I am the team leader for the simulation and reconstruction software project and was responsible for the Module layout and Performance chapters of the report.

-###Measurement of Leptonic Asymmetries and Top Quark Polarization in ttbar Production
+###Measurement of Leptonic Asymmetries and Top Quark Polarization in tt̅ Production

 [Phys.Rev.
 D87 (2013) 011103][afb]